TobyLobster/ManicMiner/README.md

         $9e         thread
         $9f         (empty)

-## Vertical guardian sprites
+## Vertical Guardians
-Which sprites to use (available on the later levels) are in the 'verticalGuardiansSpritesArray' array.
+Level 11 upwards can change the sprites used for vertical guardians.
+This is stored in the 'verticalGuardiansSpritesArray' array (memory address $1da2, or offset $14a2 into MINER2 binary file).
 One byte each from level 11 onwards.

-Later levels (9 and 11 upwards) can have up to four vertical guardians.
+Levels 9 and 11 upwards can have up to four vertical guardians.
-This is stored at 'verticalGuardians' as eight bytes per level (two bytes per guardian).
+This is stored at 'verticalGuardians' (memory address $2478, or offset $1B78 into MINER2 binary file) as eight bytes per level (two bytes per guardian.
+Use $ff, $ff for unused guardian slots).
-The array holds data from level 8 upwards, but level 8 and 10 are not used.
+The array holds data from level 8 upwards, but levels 8 and 10 are not used.

 Each guardian is stored in two bytes:
     <x coordinate>    x position in cells, top bit specifies initial direction, (clear = up, set = down)
     <y coordinates>   top nybble is the initial Y and also the second Y extent, bottom nybble is the first Y extent

 ## Horizontal Guardians
-Stored at 'guardianLevelData'.
+Stored at 'guardianLevelData' (memory address $2300, or offset $1A00 in MINER2 binary file).
 Level separator before and after each level is '$ff', followed by three bytes per guardian specifying initial position and direction.
        X1, Y + top bit, X2
        'top bit' indicates initial direction (set = moving left), then bouncing between X1 and X2

-The array 'guardianSetForEachLevel' holds the index into the horizontal guardians (00-0f) for the level.
+The array 'guardianSetForEachLevel' (memory address $20e6, or offset $17e6 in MINER2 binary file) holds the index into the horizontal guardians sprites (00-0f) for the level.

 ## Conveyor directions
-The direction of the conveyor on each level is stored in the top bit of the 20 bytes at 'fixedText'.
+The direction of the conveyor on each level is stored in the top bit of the 20 bytes at 'fixedText' (memory address $25a8, or offset $1ca8 into MINER2 binary file).
 The bottom 7 bits must remain unchanged.

 ## Player start positions
-The X pixel coordinate of the start position is stored in the array 'playerStartPositions', one byte per level.
+The X pixel coordinate of the start position is stored in the array 'playerStartPositions' (memory address $6b88, or offset $1608 into MINER4 binary file), one byte per level.

-## Hardcoded features
+## Limitations (Hardcoded features)
 Many of the level specific features are not data driven, and are hard-coded.
 Eugene's and Kong's plummets into the exit for example.
 Level 14's Skylab plummeting to earth.
 Level 19's Meteors.
 The energy fields on levels 19 and 20.
 Level 10 having no conveyor.
 Level 16 not having any vertical guardians.
 Switches are at fixed positions on level 8 and 12 only (also the two nearby spikes are hardcoded).
 A byte in the level 20 data is poked at initialisation time 'pokeSingleItem'.
 Level 6's exit must remain in the same position, since the code to exit the level is hardcoded to this position.
-Palette colours are not easily accessible.
+Palette colours are not flexible.

 # Issues